 With practices centered on growing crops atop mounds filled with wood and plant debris and letting the main crop mingle with all kinds of other plants and natural neighbors, Santa Cruz County’s regenerative farms are focused “on cultivating the best expression of these plants as possible.”

 Terry Sardinas never knew that the secret to good weed is growing squash next to it.
 She also never knew that one day, cannabis could quite literally save her life.
 Luckily, only the former is hyperbole.

 In 2013, Sardinas and her partner, Manny, began cultivating a 99-plant cannabis garden in Aptos and producing full-spectrum cannabis oils, in which the various botanical compounds of the plant are thought to work together to provide healing properties.
-That same year, Sardinas was diagnosed with breast cancer, and attributes her ensuing recovery from the tumor to the full-spectrum oils of her cannabis plants.
+That same year, Sardinas had to have a massive lump removed from her breast before it became cancerous, and attributes her ensuing recovery from the tumor to the full-spectrum oils of her cannabis plants.

 Fast forward a few years and the partners decided to expand their garden; they set up shop in the hills of the Pajaro Valley, and Bird Valley Organics was born.
 They had recently learned about regenerative farming practices and decided to use the hügelkultur method — a raised-bed type of farming that, in the simplest terms, is rotten wood and plant debris formed into a mound on which crops are planted — at Bird Valley.